 |Total Gas and Power||20.66p||268.00p|

-Disclaimer about tables above: The prices listed above were believed to be accurate at the time of publication (30 September 2017).
+Disclaimer about tables above: The prices listed above were believed to be accurate at the time of publication ( January 2022).
 They reflect each company’s deemed or out-of-contract tariff rates for non-domestic customers with a profile class of 01-04.
 If tariff rates varied by region, we picked the highest price per kWh along with the corresponding standing charge for that region.
-The first six companies in bold are the Big 6 Energy suppliers and are ranked on market size in Q1 2017.
+The first six companies in bold are the Big 6 Energy suppliers and are ranked on market size.
 The remaining companies are ranked based on search popularity at the time of writing.
 Rates are subject to change at any time at the sole discretion of the energy supplier.

 Also you should be aware that the prices above exclude VAT (normally 20%) and Climate Change Levy (CCL).

 At first glance the prices listed above probably seem very high.
 And that’s because they are.
 They reflect what are known as deemed or out-of-contract rates.
 So what’s the difference and how can you get better business electricity deal?

 Deemed rates occur when you have no active contract to supply your business with power.
 This most commonly happens when you move into a new business premises.
 The current energy supplier assumes that you want to have an uninterpreted supply of power and so will continue supplying the property with power but at their much higher deemed rates.

 You are in effect ‘deemed’ to agree to be supplied by the previous occupant’s energy supplier until you sign a contract with them or switch to a new supplier.

 Out-of-contract rates (sometimes also called extended supply rates) are very similar, expect they occur when your existing contract with a supplier ends before a new one is put in place or sometimes if you repeatedly fail to pay your energy bills.